-Home Buyers Sellers Virtual Tours Search Homes 2011 Market Conditions Bank Foreclosures
+Home | Buyers | Seller | Our Listings | Search Homes | 2017 Market Conditions | Bank Foreclosures

-Spanish Fork, Utah - Facts
+Spanish Fork Utah Facts

-Statistics and Facts About Spanish Fork, Utah
+Facts About Spanish Fork Utah

+The population of Spanish Fork is approximately 34,691 (2010).
+The approximate number of families is 3,363 (1990).
 The amount of land area in Spanish Fork is 19.667 sq. kilometers.
 The amount of surface water is 0 sq kilometers.
+Spanish Fork 84660 is positioned 40.11 degrees north of the equator and 111.63 degrees west of the prime meridian.

-History of Spanish Fork
+Spanish Fork Utah Facts: History of Spanish Fork Utah

 Spanish Fork history: The Icelandic Monument honors the first permanent Icelandic settlement in the United States.
 Spanish Fork is situated at the base of the Wasatch Range and has become the livestock center of Utah.
 Rodeos and livestock shows are held at the fairgrounds during the year.

-Spanish Fork Attractions
+Spanish Fork Utah Facts: Attractions

 Daughters of the Utah Pioneers Museum located at 400 N. and Main St. in Spanish Fork.
 Pioneer artifacts and displays.
 Tours are available.
 Call (801) 798-2310 for more information.